vinoth-vendasta/LearnGo/Readme.md

 ```

 ### Undirectional Channels
-* hat only send or receive data
+* It only send or receive data
 ```go
 package main